A complete guide to making money on Etsy

-Making money on etsy – How to make money selling on Etsy
+- How to sell on Etsy, make money selling on Etsy

 If you’re good at crafts, there’s an online marketplace where you can sell your handmade items.
 It’s called Etsy.
 You can open your own Etsy store and start to earn some extra cash from your hobby today.
 So, here are steps to follow if you want to make money selling items on Etsy.

-Making money on etsy starts with Picking a name and signing up for Etsy Account
+How to sell on Etsy starts with Picking a name and signing up for Etsy Account

 First of all, before you start thinking about making money on Etsy, choose a name.
 Write down some of your contact details before you sign up.
 Then name your shop.
 Check the name’s availability using the naming tool.